Honest Xcaret Park Review: Is This Adventure Park Worth It?

 You’ll be given a locker key to hold onto–be sure not to lose it as the replacement fee is pricey!

-Lockers are large enough to hold a medium sized backpack and you can easily return to the locker rooms throughout the day to retrieve your belongings.
+Lockers are large enough to hold a medium-sized backpack and you can easily return to the locker rooms throughout the day to retrieve your belongings.

 Xcaret Park Map